 Open Magnet Links in Chrome

-Next, click “Content Settings -> Handlers” and “Allow sites to ask to become default handlers for protocols (recommended).”
+On this page, enable the option “Allow sites to ask to become default handlers for protocols (recommended).”

-If it is a magnet link you’re downloading, you’ll get a message offering to open the magnet link with your Bittorrent platform of choice.
+Once the magnet linker add-on is enabled on Edge, you’ll get a message offering to open the magnet link with your Bittorrent platform of choice.

 Open Magnet Links in Other Browsers

-If nothing happens when you click the magnet link, or you get the message that “this file does not have an app associated with it,” then you need to create the file association manually.
+If nothing happens when you click the magnet link or you get the message that “this file does not have an app associated with it,” then you need to create the file association manually.

 Go to the Windows Registry Editor (Win + R, enter

 regedit into the box) and navigate to the following location:

 In the registry pane on the right under “Data,” it should show the directory of your Bittorrent app followed by some other text.
 For Utorrent in its default directory, it should look like this: